-Hammer toes can be inherited, caused by trauma, or arthritis.
+Hammer toes can be inherited (they are more common in people with a high-arched foot), caused by trauma, or arthritis.
 Hammer toes can also be caused by and aggravated by shoes that don’t fit properly.
 Women are more likely to develop hammertoes than men, with high heels with a cramped toebox being a major culprit.

 Common symptoms of hammer toes include: